natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/AH-64A%20Peten%20(USA).md

 The '''''{{PAGENAME}}''''' is armed with:

-* A choice between three presets:
+* A choice between two presets:
-** 1 x 30 mm M230E-1 cannon, chin turret (1,200 rpg)
-** 1 x 30 mm M230E-1 cannon + 30 x countermeasures
+** 1 x 30 mm M230E-1 cannon, chin turret (1,200 rpg) + 30 x countermeasures
 ** 1 x 30 mm M230E-1 cannon + 30 x countermeasures + IRCM

 The Peten has the same 30 mm cannon as the other Apaches in the game currently, and only has one belt choice.
 The belt carries only HEDP rounds, and can penetrate up to 51 mm of armour.
 The gun is fast firing, but relatively inaccurate, so shooting in close range is the best way to hit your target.
 If you don't mind the inaccuracy of the gun, it is a very good weapon all around.
 It can be locked in gunner and 3rd person view and will automatically track the target.